NestorLeon/figuras_flame/README.md

 ## figuras_flame

-A Flutter package with figures of animals and objects for flutter flame package.
+A package with figures of animals and objects drawn on canvas for the flame package.

 ## Usage